rust-lang/rfcs/text/0000-eye-of-sauron.md

 Method lookup is parameterized on several things:
 1. An ordered list of (argument #, type) list of unadjusted dispatchable arguments (before this RFC, there could only be 1 dispatchable argument - the method receiver - but the logic generalizes).
-2. For each dispatchable argument, the set of usable adjustment lists for it.
+2. For each dispatchable argument, the set of usable adjustments for it.
 3. The set of method candidates - this is a set of methods, one of them is to be selected.

 Method-style lookup proceeds as follows:

 ### Step 1 - Adjustment list set determination

-First, final set of `(adjustment list, adjusted argument type)` pairs is determined for each dispatchable argument
+First, final set of `(adjustment, adjusted argument type)` pairs is determined for each dispatchable argument

-For each usable adjustment list for that argument:
+For each usable adjustment for that argument:
-- If it can be successfully applied to the (unadjusted) argument type, add the adjustment list along with the adjusted argument type to the final set.
+- If it can be successfully applied to the (unadjusted) argument type, add the adjustment  along with the adjusted argument type to the final set.
 - If it can be proven to fail when applied to the type, ignore it.
 - Otherwise, this is an ambiguity and a compilation error.